abseil/abseil.github.io/_posts/2020-10-01-platforms.md

 We will soon remove our continuous integration tests for these compilers.

-### Preparing for the future
+### Preparing for the Future

-The last supported compiler to implement C++14 was Microsoft Visual C++ 2017, which was released on March 7, 2017.
+Of our supported platforms and compilers, the last to facilitate support for C++14 was Microsoft Visual C++ 2017, which was released on March 7, 2017.
 Therefore, Abseil will only support C++11 (and Microsoft Visual C++ 2015) until March 7, 2022.
-We will do one final Long Term Support release in March of 2022 which will announce that it is the final LTS release to support C++11.
-We strongly recommend all users begin moving to C++14 or newer.
+We will do one final Long Term Support release in March of 2022, at which point we will announce that it is the final LTS release to support C++11.
+We strongly recommend all users begin moving to C++14 or newer as soon as possible and not wait for this LTS release, however.

 In addition, the following support changes will occur in the near future: